Chevindu/tegola-docs/docs_sample/creating-accounts/account-types.md

 ## Fresh Graduate

-Freshly passed out graduates, majored in following fields can create profiles under this profile type.
+Freshly passed out graduates, majored in following fields can create accounts under this account type.

 ### Designing and Remodeling